-The question of polygamy is an interesting one in that most people today view polygamy as immoral while the Bible nowhere explicitly condemns it.
-The first instance of polygamy/bigamy in the Bible was that of Lamech in Genesis 4:19: “Lamech married two women.”
+While the Bible nowhere explicitly condemns polygamy, God made His ideal for marriage clear throughout Scripture: one man with one woman.
+The first instance of polygamy/bigamy in the Bible is that of Lamech in Genesis 4:19: “Lamech married two women.”
 Several prominent men in the Old Testament were polygamists.
 Abraham, Jacob, David, Solomon, and others all had multiple wives.
-In 2 Samuel 12:8, God, speaking through the prophet Nathan, said that if David’s wives and concubines were not enough, He would have given David even more.
 Solomon had 700 wives and 300 concubines (essentially wives of a lower status), according to 1 Kings 11:3.
-What are we to do with these instances of polygamy in the Old Testament?
+What are we to make of these instances of polygamy in the Old Testament?
 There are three questions that need to be answered: 1) Why did God allow polygamy in the Old Testament?
 2) How does God view polygamy today?
 3) Why did it change?

 1) Why did God allow polygamy in the Old Testament?
-The Bible does not specifically say why God allowed polygamy.
-As we speculate about God’s silence, there are a few key factors to consider.
-First, while there are slightly more male babies than female babies, due to women having longer lifespans, there have always been more women in the world than men.
-Current statistics show that approximately 50.5 percent of the world population are women.
-Assuming the same percentages in ancient times, and multiplied by millions of people, there would be tens of thousands more women than men.
-Second, warfare in ancient times was especially brutal, with an incredibly high rate of fatality.
-This would have resulted in an even greater percentage of women to men.
-Third, due to patriarchal societies, it was nearly impossible for an unmarried woman to provide for herself.
+The Bible does not specifically say why God allowed polygamy, and we must remember that allowance is not the same as approval.
+As we speculate about God’s permissive silence, there is at least one key factor to consider.
+In patriarchal societies, it was nearly impossible for an unmarried woman to provide for herself.
 Women were often uneducated and untrained.
 Women relied on their fathers, brothers, and husbands for provision and protection.
 Unmarried women were often subjected to prostitution and slavery.
-The significant difference between the number of women and men would have left many, many women in an undesirable situation.

-So, it seems that God may have allowed polygamy to protect and provide for the women who could not find a husband otherwise.
+So, God may have allowed polygamy to protect and provide for the women who otherwise may have been left destitute.
 A man would take multiple wives and serve as the provider and protector of all of them.
-While definitely not ideal, living in a polygamist household was far better than the alternatives: prostitution, slavery, or starvation.
+While definitely not ideal, living in a polygamist household was far better than the alternative of prostitution, slavery, or starvation.
 In addition to the protection/provision factor, polygamy enabled a much faster expansion of humanity, fulfilling God’s command to “be fruitful and increase in number; multiply on the earth” (Genesis 9:7).
-Men are capable of impregnating multiple women in the same time period, causing humanity to grow much faster than if each man was only producing one child each year.

 2) How does God view polygamy today?
-Even while allowing polygamy, the Bible presents monogamy as the plan which conforms most closely to God’s ideal for marriage.
+Even while recording cases of polygamy, the Bible presents monogamy as the plan that conforms most closely to God’s ideal for marriage.
 The Bible says that God’s original intention was for one man to be married to only one woman: “For this reason a man will leave his father and mother and be united to his wife [not wives], and they will become one flesh [not fleshes]” (Genesis 2:24).
-While Genesis 2:24 is describing what marriage is, rather than how many people are involved, the consistent use of the singular should be noted.
-In Deuteronomy 17:14–20, God says that the kings were not supposed to multiply wives (or horses or gold).
-While this cannot be interpreted as a command that the kings must be monogamous, it can be understood as declaring that having multiple wives causes problems.
-This can be clearly seen in the life of Solomon (1 Kings 11:3–4).
+The consistent use of the singular in this verse should be noted.
+Later, in Deuteronomy 17:14–20, God says that the kings were not to multiply wives (or horses or gold).
+While this cannot be interpreted as a command that kings must be monogamous, it does indicate that having multiple wives causes problems.
+Such problems can be clearly seen in the life of Solomon (1 Kings 11:3–4).

 3) Why did it change?
-It is not so much God’s disallowing something He previously allowed as it is God’s restoring marriage to His original plan.
-Even going back to Adam and Eve, polygamy was not God’s original intent.
-God seems to have allowed polygamy to solve a problem, but it is not the ideal.
+It is not so much that God disallowed something He had previously allowed as it is that God restored marriage to His original plan.
+As seen in Genesis 2, polygamy was not God’s original intent.
+God seems to have allowed polygamy to solve a problem, but that solution was not the ideal.
 In most modern societies, there is absolutely no need for polygamy.
 In most cultures today, women are able to provide for and protect themselves—removing the only “positive” aspect of polygamy.
 Further, most modern nations outlaw polygamy.
-According to Romans 13:1–7, we are to obey the laws the government establishes.
-The only instance in which disobeying the law is permitted by Scripture is if the law contradicts God’s commands (Acts 5:29).
-Since God only allows for polygamy, and does not command it, a law prohibiting polygamy should be upheld.
+According to Romans 13:1–7, we are to obey the laws the government establishes, including laws prohibiting polygamy.